samvv/node-find-free-ports/README.md

 ⚠️ The tests may use a lot of resources so make sure your computer is up for the task.
-Also, due to race conditios with other applications that cannot be avoided, the tests may falsly fail or succeed in some cases.
+Also, due to race conditios with other applications that cannot be avoided, the tests may falsly fail or succeed in rare cases.
 Be sure to double-check any changes you make.

 ## Similar Packages